sathomas/sathomas.me/content/blog/statamodels/statamodels.md

 local mcmc_samples = e(mcmcsize)
 ```

 With the Bayesian approach, Stata lets us perform more extensive analyses.
 To do that, we can load the posterior data in a separate data frame.
-The resulting dataset will contain the parameter values realized in the MCMC chains.
+The resulting dataset will contain the parameter values realized in the <abbr>MCMC</abbr> chains.
 With a small bit of housekeeping, we can randomly sample from those posterior values.
 The final results include these samples as a way to visualize our model’s uncertainty as a Bayesian alternative to confidence intervals.

 ```stata
 tempname posterior